alok-sharma-github/fashion_recommender/README.md

 ## Features

 - Users can select their gender (Men/Women).
-- Users can input their preferences (e.g., occasion, style).
+- Users can input their preferences in Natural Language.
 - Outfit recommendations are displayed based on the user's input.
 - Recommendations are provided for different categories such as tops, bottoms, footwear, accessories, and jewelry.
 - The application utilizes natural language processing to generate outfit recommendations.